 November 12: Challenges and opportunities of social media research with Jasper Muis (University of Amsterdam) and Ofra Klein (EUI)

 December 10: Methods for mapping far right violence with Anders R. Jupskås (C-REX, University of Oslo)

-February 11: Normalization to the right: Analyzing the micro-politics of the far right with Ruth Wodak (University of Vienna) (tbc)
+February 11: Normalization to the right: Analyzing the micro-politics of the far right with Ruth Wodak (Lancaster University)